 Not every man considers ejaculation to be a pleasant experience.
 For some men, ejaculation can hurt.
 Dysejaculation is one of the possible long-term complications of inguinal hernia surgery.

 As a non-doctor, I did not realize that the vas deferens was a muscular organ that contracted during ejaculation.
-From information intended for consumers of medical care, written by providers of medical care, I had somehow gotten the idea that the vas deferens was little more than a simple tube that carried sperm from the epididymis to the seminal vesicles, and that some other mechanism, that didn't involve the vas deferens, was involved in ejaculation.
-What I learned, after quite a bit of looking around for more detailed information than that usually provided by providers of medical care, to consumers of medical care — is that (1) the sperm produced by the testicles, after being transferred from the testicles to the epididymis to the vas deferens, and after traveling up the vas deferens toward the general area of the bladder, is actually stored in an ampulla, one at each end of each vas deferens, not in the seminal vesicles as I had erroneously thought, and that the seminal vessicles are actually nearby glands, that contribute to seminal fluid, along with secretions from the prostate (2) the amupulla is a part of the vas deferens, and (3) the vas deferens is a muscular organ rather than a mere tube, as I had erroneously thought, and it is a muscular organ that contracts as part of the process of ejaculation.
+From information intended for consumers of medical care, written by providers of medical care, I had somehow gotten the idea that the vas deferens was little more than a simple tube, and that it carried sperm from the epididymis to the seminal vesicles (also not true), and that some other mechanism, that didn't involve the vas deferens, was involved in ejaculation.
+What I learned, after quite a bit of looking around for more detailed information than that usually provided by providers of medical care, to consumers of medical care — is that (1) the sperm produced by the testicles, after being transferred from the testicles to the epididymis to the vas deferens, and after traveling up the vas deferens toward the general area of the bladder, is actually stored in an ampulla, one at each end of each vas deferens, not in the seminal vesicles as I had erroneously thought, and that the seminal vessicles are actually nearby glands, that contribute to seminal fluid, along with secretions from the prostate (2) the amupulla is a part of the vas deferens, a widened area at the end, and (3) the vas deferens is a muscular organ rather than a mere tube, as I had erroneously thought, and it is a muscular organ that contracts as part of the process of ejaculation.
 Furthermore, surgically reducing a hernia — the first part of the 2 parts of a hernia operation — requires surgery very close to the vas deferens, and it doesn't seem to be all that difficult to damage the vas deferens in the process.
 Bummer.
 And finally — a chronically infected and inflamed vas deferens can make ejaculation impossible — without excruciating pain.
 Little thing, big pain.

 None of the web sites I had found, that purported to inform people about everything they needed to know about hernia surgery, mentioned this possibly long-term, painful complication of hernia surgery.
 The web sites indeed mentioned a significant number of possible complications, including nasty ones such as testicular atrophy, and hematomas, and also, as briefly as possible, touched on "inguinodynia" and "dysejaculation" — but not one mentioned the possible complication of excruciating pain every time you ejaculate, if you ever do ejaculate — instead of trying to avoid it, possibly for the rest of your life.